totallyquiche/wordpress-site-banner/README.md

 After installing the plugin, a new "Banners" section will appear in the admin menu.
 Simply add a new Banner using the options on this menu and it will automatically appear on your website.

-Optionally, select one of several preset banner types to correspond with the type of message you are displaying:
+Select from one of several preset banner types to correspond with the type of message you are displaying:
 * Standard
 * Success
 * Warnings